Semur-en-Auxios, France

 Patrice and I are moving this November (2019) to Semur-en-Auxios., near Dijon, in Burgundy, France.
 Why?
 Because we can.
 We are retired, squared away, and I speak French.
 And, as opposed to our (non) planning the moves to Moscow, Dresden and Rovinj, we are doing the paperwork (visas, financial, insurance) ahead of time.

 We are not escaping America.
 We like the United States, Wisconsin, and Madison.
-I am an American patriot.
-I’ve been most everywhere, and understand how lucky I am to have been born in the USA.
+I was an American soldier; I am an American patriot.
+Townsends have been American soldiers since the American War of Independence, and Scots-Irish, probably soldiers since the dawn of history.
+I’ve been stationed most everywhere, and u nderstand how lucky I am to have been born in the USA.
 Strangers, learning I was a long-serving American soldier, thank me for my service.
-I can only reply ‘thank you for having given me the opportunity to serve you.’
-The United States is now going through one of its periodic moments of fevered self-loathing (certainly among its self-appointed intelligentsia),but that’ll pass.
+I can only reply, ‘Thank you for having allowed me to serve you.’
+The United States is now going through one of its periodic moments of fevered self-loathing (certainly among its self-appointed intelligentsia), but that’ll pass.

 We applied to rent (and restore) une maison éclusière Y53 (lock house) along the Burgundy canal.
 Nigel (le gendre) and Michelle (notre fille kadett, eh) own an apartment in Semur, where we will stay until the lock house is habitable.
 Our overall and long-term goal is that the lock house be attractive to passing butterflies and bicyclists (hey, and to us!).
 Ease of maintenance informs the design.